Nicola17/Nicola17.github.io/index.md

 </ul>

 I moved the blog from [blogger](http://diaryofatinker.blogspot.nl/) the 5th of October 2015.
-Old posts can contain some layout problem
+Old posts can contain layout problems.